toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 sort all timestamps, and track the running number of active meetings.
 The maximum overlap is the number of rooms needed.

+**heap**
+I sort meetings by start time and use a min-heap of end times.
+For each meeting, if the earliest-ending meeting finishes before this one starts,
+I reuse that room by popping from the heap; otherwise I allocate a new room.
+The heap size tracks rooms in use, and its maximum is the answer.

 # TO DO LATER
 ## 636. Exclusive Time of Functions